Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In this article, the author reviews current knowledge about intracranial aneurysms due to infectious and neoplastic causes.
+This article reviews current knowledge about intracranial aneurysms due to infectious and neoplastic causes.
 Direct mural injury or invasion of intracranial arteries by infectious organisms or neoplastic cells can produce aneurysmal dilatation, often of an irregular, fusiform, or ectatic shape.
 Infectious aneurysms, sometimes called mycotic or infective aneurysms, are most commonly due to bacterial pathogens, and neoplastic aneurysms are often due to a select group of neoplasms.
-These rare nonsaccular aneurysms most frequently become symptomatic due to hemorrhage.
-Although treatment of these life-threatening aneurysms must be individualized and can be challenging, surgical approaches and endovascular techniques have increasingly allowed successful treatment in some cases.
+Neoplastic aneurysms can occur with cardiac myxomas, choriocarcinoma, or occasionally with other neoplasms.
+These rare nonsaccular aneurysms frequently rupture and are life-threatening.
+Although treatment of these aneurysms must be individualized and can be challenging, surgical approaches and endovascular techniques, in addition to systemic antibiotic or cancer therapies, are sometimes successful in stabilizing or obliterating these aneurysms.

 • Infectious or neoplastic processes, through direct arterial mural injury or invasion, can produce intracranial aneurysms, often of an irregular, fusiform, or ectatic shape or in an unusual location as compared to more common saccular aneurysms.